kuzudb/kuzudb.github.io/docs/client-apis/python-api/database.md

 ### Available APIs:
 #### `__init__(self: kuzu._kuzu.database, database_path: str, buffer_pool_size: int = 0) -> None`
-Returns a Kùzu database instance.
+Return a Kùzu database instance.
   - **database_path**: required parameter the path to database file.
   - **buffer_pool_size**: optional parameter. the size of buffer pool in bytes. it defaults to 1 GB if not set.
 Example: